 Targeting the Obliques

 The obliques are the muscles underneath the fat deposit commonly referred to as love handles.
 They are a part of your core muscles that support your spine and posture and allow movement.
 The obliques work with the rectus abdominus muscle to allow you to bend your trunk from side-to-side while both the internal and external obliques are responsible for the twisting motion in your trunk.

 If the obliques are overdeveloped or if you train to gain muscle mass, the obliques may give your waist a square or boxy appearance.
-While some men strive for this appearance, many women want small obliques, but don't skip training them altogether.
+While some people may strive for this appearance, others may want small obliques.
+If that's you, know that you shouldn't skip training them altogether.
 Strong obliques are important for a strong and balanced core.
 Balance your strength training with cardio to burn fat so that the obliques and abdominal muscles are visible.

 Avoiding Square Obliques

 If you want to avoid a wider waistline from training obliques, it is important to understand how you build muscle mass.
 Understand that based on genetic factors, some individuals gain muscle mass more easily than others, according to the American Council on Exercise.
 Hormones also play a role.
-Women have less testosterone which generally means they do not develop as much muscle mass.
+People with less testosterone generally do not develop as much muscle mass.

 The way you exercise also plays a role in how much muscle you gain.
 To gain muscle, you generally want to exercise with a heavy weight and do three to four sets of eight to 10 repetitions, advises the American Council on Exercise.
 Exercising with less resistance and higher repetitions will increase your muscular endurance.

 Although building muscle in your obliques may cause your waist to widen slightly, it can also result in toned abs.
 Take steps to lose the fat hiding the new muscle including regular cardiovascular exercise and a healthy diet.